openvinotoolkit/model_server/docs/python_support/python_support.md

 When requesting inference, user can decide to use automatic timestamping, or send timestamps themself along with the request as `OVMS_MP_TIMESTAMP` parameter.
 Learn more about [timestamping](../streaming_endpoints.md#timestamping)

-When it comes to Python nods, `PythonExecutorCalculator`:
+When it comes to Python node `PythonExecutorCalculator`:
 - for [regular execution mode](#regular-mode) simply propagates timestamp i.e. uses input timestamp as output timestamp.
 - for [generative execution mode](#generative-mode) it saves timestamp of the input and sends first set of outputs downstream with this timestamp.
 Then timestamp gets incremented with each generation, so next sets of output packages have ascending timestamp.

 #### Outputs synchronization in gRPC streaming

 Timestamping has a crucial role when synchronizing packets from different streams both on the inputs and outputs as well as inside the graph.
-Mediapipe provides outputs of the graph to the model server and what happens next depends on what endpoint is used:
+MediaPipe provides outputs of the graph to the model server and what happens next depends on what endpoint is used:

 - on gRPC unary endpoints server waits for the packets from all required outputs and sends them in a single response.
 - on gRPC streaming endpoints server serializes output packets as soon as they arrive and sends them back in separatele responses.